-Blaine completed her Bachelor of Arts – Politics and International Relations in two years, with a strong emphasis on community development and human rights; the capstone of her degree being an exchange program to the USA in January 2020, during the Iranian nuclear threat and rise of COVID-19.
-This highlighted to Blaine the need for risk management, and the importance of comprehensive support for students and demonstrated numerous aspects of IR theory in practice.
+Blaine completed her Bachelor of Arts (Politics and International Relations) in two years, with a strong emphasis on community development and human rights; the capstone of her degree being an exchange program to the USA in January 2020, during the Iranian nuclear threat and rise of COVID-19.
+This highlighted to Blaine the need for risk management and importance of comprehensive support for students, and it demonstrated numerous aspects of international relations theory in practice.

 Blaine joined the CIC in May 2022 as part of the administration team.
-She will be responsible for general office administration, planning and organising events for the CIC and onboarding new staff members.
+She is responsible for general office administration, planning and organising events for the CIC, and onboarding new staff members.

 Her key competencies include: